siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-11-how-commercial-intent-for-seo-is-crucial-for-businesses.md

 ---
 draft: false

-title:  'How Commercial Intent for SEO is Crucial for Businesses?'
+title: How Commercial Intent for SEO is Crucial for Businesses?
-date: '2024-10-11T21:54:49+03:00'
+date: 2024-10-11T21:54:49+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /how-commercial-intent-for-seo-is-crucial-for-businesses/
 slim_seo:
-    - 'a:1:{s:11:"description";s:129:"This blog post will delve into what commercial intent is, why it matters for SEO, and how businesses can leverage it effectively.";}'
+  - a:1:{s:11:"description";s:129:"This blog post will delve into what commercial intent is, why it matters for SEO, and how businesses can leverage it effectively.";}
 featured_image: /images/searchengineoptimization1.jpg
 categories:
-    - 'Search Engine Optimisation'
+  - Search Engine Optimisation
 tags:
-    - 'search engine optimization'
   - seo
 ---